Can Guinea Pigs Eat Cucumber? (How Much is Safe?)

 You can feed cucumber every day, as long as you only feed a thin slice daily.
 If your guinea pig is more prone to diarrhea, feed it less frequently.

-Do Guinea Pigs Like Cucumber?
+Do Guinea Pigs Like Cucumbers?

 Cucumbers are a very popular favorite food for many guinea pigs.
 They have a mild juicy flavor that is sweet but not overwhelming.
 Most guinea pigs will accept it readily and come to love it in no time.